-For several years, Bruna served as law clerk to the Honourable Justice Eladio T. Rocha at the Court of Appeal of the State of Santa Catarina.
-While at the Court of Appeal, she was routinely engaged in appeal hearings and other court proceedings, assisting in deliberations on cases in the areas of contract law, general negligence, medical malpractice, as well as public law actions on validity and constitutionality of state statutes and regulatory policies.
-She provided assistance in a broad array of civil judgements, including defamation and breach of contract cases, squatter claims to secure land tenure, and other real property disputes.
-She also dealt with a series of litigation cases involving ECAD, the Brazilian central agency of revenue and distribution responsible for collecting artists’ copyright fees from commercial establishments that reproduce music and other artistic expressions.
+Bruna served as law clerk to the Hon.
+Justice Eladio Rocha of the Court of Appeal of the State of Santa Catarina for a number of years.
+While at the Court of Appeal, she was routinely engaged in appeal proceedings, assisting in deliberations on a broad array of civil and commercial disputes, including in the areas of contract law, general negligence, medical malpractice, professional liability, privacy, defamation and Internet Service Providers (ISPs) liability, and real property.
+She also dealt with copyright collective agencies in a series of copyright disputes for collecting artists’ copyright fees.

 Since arriving in Canada, she has obtained significant exposure to matters of Intellectual Property and Technology law from interning in a multi-lingual law boutique with focus on IP, licensing, franchising, and international law, and then summering at McCarthy Tétrault in the IP Litigation and Technology practice groups.
 She has a breadth of experience in both civil law and common law jurisdictions, and has health science background from two years in Dentistry School.